-The KYTC recently completed a strategic corridor planning study and high level overview of the proposed I-66/I-65 Spur, the I-67 Spur, and the I-69 Spur to evaluate the upgrades necessary for the Audubon Parkway between Henderson, Kentucky and Owensboro, Kentucky (I-69 Spur approximately 24 miles); the Natcher Parkway between Bowling Green, Kentucky and Owensboro, Kentucky (I-66/I-65 Spur approximately 70 miles); the US 60 Wendell Ford Expressway from Audubon Parkway to Natcher Parkway in Owensboro, Kentucky (part of I-69 Spur approximately 7 miles); and the US 60 Wendell Ford Expressway from Audubon Parkway to Natcher Parkway in Owensboro, Kentucky (part of I-69 Spur approximately 7 miles); and the US 60 Wendell Ford Expressway from the Natcher Parkway to KY 54 Interchange with the new US 60 Bypass to US 60 to US 60/US 231 intersection near Maceo, Kentucky and following US 231 to the William H. Natcher Parkway Bridge over the Ohio River to Indiana (I-67 Spur approximately 14 miles).
+The KYTC has completed a strategic corridor planning study and high level overview of the proposed I-66/I-65 Spur, the I-67 Spur, and the I-69 Spur to evaluate the upgrades necessary for the Audubon Parkway between Henderson, Kentucky and Owensboro, Kentucky (I-69 Spur approximately 24 miles); the Natcher Parkway between

+Bowling Green, Kentucky and Owensboro, Kentucky (I-66/I-65 Spur approximately 70 miles); the US 60 Wendell Ford Expressway from Audubon Parkway to Natcher Parkway in Owensboro, Kentucky (part of I-69 Spur approximately 7 miles); and the US 60 Wendell Ford Expressway from the Natcher Parkway to KY 54 Interchange with the new US 60 Bypass to US 60 to US 60/US 231 intersection near Maceo, Kentucky and following US 231 to the William H. Natcher Parkway Bridge over the Ohio River to Indiana (I-67 Spur approximately 14 miles).
 For these Interstate Spurs to become fully functional in Kentucky, it is expected that the existing parkway system will have to be upgraded.
-These studies were just completed in May 2014.

 These corridors are expected to improve traffic flow between Owensboro, Henderson, Madisonville, Bowling Green, and Indiana, and enhance economic development in this portion of western Kentucky.
 Preliminary estimates to provide the required upgrades is estimated to cost approximately \$412 million (I-69 Spur-\$87 million; I-66/I-65 Spur-\$148 million; and I-67 Spur \$177 million) or more to accomplish.
 Continuing work on Interstate 69 Spur, Interstate 66/65 Spur, and Interstate 67 Spur in Kentucky will depend upon the financial support that can be garnered for the project through federal reauthorization and appropriations processes.
+The 2016 Highway Plan identified funding to begin the conversion work necessary to upgrade the Natcher Parkway to interstate standards between Bowling Green and Owensboro.